2024–25 Houston Cougars women's basketball team

-The 2024–25 Houston Cougars women's basketball team represents the University of Houston during the 2024–25 NCAA Division I women's basketball season.
-The Cougars, are led by eleventh-year head coach Ronald Hughey and play their home games at the Fertitta Center as members of the Big 12 Conference.
+The 2024–25 Houston Cougars women's basketball team represented the University of Houston during the 2024–25 NCAA Division I women's basketball season.
+The Cougars were led by eleventh-year head coach Ronald Hughey and played their home games at the Fertitta Center as members of the Big 12 Conference.

 Previous season

-The Cougars finished the 2023–24 season 14–16, 5–13 in Big 12 play to finish in a 3 way for eleventh place.
-As a No. 13 seed in the Big 12 women's tournament they lost in the first round to Texas Tech.
+The Cougars finished the 2023–24 season 14–16, 5–13 in Big 12 play to finish in a three-way tie for eleventh place.
+As a No. 13 seed in the Big 12 women's tournament, they lost in the first round to Texas Tech.